theupdateframework/specification/tuf-spec.md

 ### Update targets metadata ### {#update-targets-metadata}

-1. Add the new (or update an existing) <a>TARGETS</a> object in the relevant targets metadata (either the top-level targets metadata, or a delegated targets metadata).
+1. Add the new (or update an existing) <a for="targets-obj">TARGETS</a> object in the relevant targets metadata (either the top-level targets metadata, or a delegated targets metadata).
 2. Increment the <a for="role">VERSION</a> number in the updated targets metadata.
 3. Sign the updated targets metadata with at least a <a>THRESHOLD</a> of keys